Kotlin/kotlin-spec/src/kotlin.core/type-system.md

 > * `Int.(Int) -> String`
 > * `(Int, Int) -> String`

-> Note: a compiler implementation may consider a function type $FunctionN$ to have additional supertypes, if it is neccessary.
+Furthermore, all function types $FunctionN$ are subtypes of a general argument-agnostic type [$\Function$][$\Function$] for the purpose of unification.

-> For example, all function types $FunctionN$ may be subtypes of a general argument-agnostic type $Function$ for the purpose of unification.
+> Note: a compiler implementation may consider a function type $FunctionN$ to have additional supertypes, if it is necessary.

 TODO(We already have `kotlin.Function` settled in this spec earlier.
 The reason for this is that overloading needs it)